MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Files/Update-MgGroupDriveItemThumbnail.md

 ### -Medium
 thumbnail
-To construct, please use Get-Help -Online and see NOTES section for MEDIUM properties and create a hash table.
+To construct, see NOTES section for MEDIUM properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphThumbnail